fsharp/fslang-design/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md

    and the return types known.
 The process of generalizing the function makes the type variable `'a` rigid (generalized).
 The member constraints are then solved via weak resolution in the final phase of inference, and the return type of `InvokeMap` is determined to be a `ZipList`, and the `'a` variable now requires an addition operator.
-Because the code has already been generalized the process of asserting this constraint fails with an obscure error messsage.
+Because the code has already been generalized the process of asserting this constraint fails with an obscure error message.

 ### Workarounds